LIAISON for ALGOMA REGION

 - Ability to promote the program and develop community partnerships and networks within the region

-- Experience and/or knowledge related to FASD, developmental trauma and/or attachment disorders considered an asset
+- Experience and/or knowledge related to FASD, developmental trauma and/or attachment disorders, and/or supporting families with children of FNMI heritage considered an asset

 - Experience working with FNMI, rural and remote communities in Northern Ontario preferred

 - Excellent interpersonal skills and demonstrated ability to build relationships with a wide range of stakeholders including service providers, organizational leaders, and families